Jack Binns (wireless operator)

-John "Jack" Robinson Binns (16 September 1884 – 8 December 1959) was a British merchant seaman, journalist, and the wireless officer on the ocean liner RMS Republic during her last voyage.
-He holds the distinction of being the first person in history to send a CQD distress signal, which led to a successful rescue at sea.
+John Robinson Binns (16 September 1884 – 8 December 1959) was a British-American wireless telegraph operator, sailor, and journalist, who best known for being the Marconi wireless officer on the ocean liner RMS Republic during her last voyage.
+He holds the distinction of being the first person in history to send a CQD distress signal which led to a successful rescue at sea.

 Early life

-John Jack Robinson Binns was born in a workhouse in Brigg, Lincolnshire, England, on 16 September 1884.
+John Robinson Binns was born in a workhouse in Brigg, Lincolnshire, England, on 16 September 1884.
 Binns' father died two days after his birth and his mother followed a year later.
 He was brought up by his paternal grandmother.
 He was educated at Saint Marks Primary School and the National Boys School in Peterborough.
 His first job was as a messenger for the Great Eastern Railway, during which he was injured and spent six months in hospital.
 In 1898, at the age of 14, Binns began to study telegraphy.
 On reaching the age of 18 in 1902, he worked in a post office before joining the British Marconi Company.
 In 1905 he was appointed wireless officer on the White Star Liner RMS Republic.

 RMS Republic

-RMS Republic sinking by her stern.
+The Republic sinking by her stern.

 Binns joined the Republic on 22 January 1909 on a voyage from New York City to Italy with 1,600 passengers and crew.
 The ship had barely left New York harbour when she was caught in a fog bank off Nantucket, Massachusetts.
 At 5:47 a.m. on 23 January 1909, the Italian ocean liner SS Florida suddenly emerged from the fog and struck the Republic amidships.
-The collision killed three crew members on the Florida and three passengers on the Republic, crushing the bow of the Florida and leaving a large gash in the side of the Republic.
+The collision killed three crew members on the Florida and two passengers on the Republic, crushing the bow of the Florida and leaving a large gash in the side of the Republic.

-In danger of sinking, Binns wasted no time in attempting to send a distress signal via his Marconi wireless telegraph system, but it was damaged in the collision.
+In danger of sinking, Binns wasted no time in attempting to send a distress signal via his Marconi wireless set, but it was damaged in the collision.
 Binns managed to repair the equipment and send out a CQD signal.
 Although the signal was weak because the ship's power had been cut off by flooding in the engine room, Binns continued his efforts using emergency batteries he had salvaged from the flooded areas of the ship.
 He reached the Siasconsett wireless station on Nantucket, 60 miles (96 km) away, and continued to send distress signals for the next 36 hours.

-Even as the SS Florida picked up most of the Republics passengers and crew, and the RMS Baltic arrived that evening to take the survivors back to New York, Binns kept up his distress signals.
-He was eventually evacuated from the Republic after all efforts to save her failed and she sank at the stern on 24 January 1909.
+Even as the SS Florida picked up most of the Republics passengers and crew, and the arrived that evening to take the survivors back to New York, Binns kept up his distress signals.
+Despite efforts of other ships to tow the stricken liner, Republic sank by the stern on 24 January 1909.
+Along with the rest of the crew left, with the exception of the captain who was rescued after the ship went under, he was evacuated from the Republic onto another rescue vessel and taken to New York City.